Video Shows Armed Officer Scot Peterson Doing Nothing For Four Minutes As Nikolas Cruz Shot 17, Says Sheriff

 Scot Peterson, a school resource officer at Marjory Stoneman Douglas High School who had been suspended due to his alleged inaction during last week’s school shooting, chose to resign since he met “the requirements of retirement,” according to Broward County Sheriff Scott Israel.
 Peterson, who was on duty during the Parkland school shooting, took up a position at the west side of Building 12 where the shooting took place but never went in to engage the shooter, Nikolas Cruz.

-According to the New York Daily News, it was the role of Deputy Peterson to protect those in danger, but security video footage shows that Scott did not potentially do all that he could have done as an armed deputy in the school at the time that the mass shooting occurred.
+According to the New York Daily News, it was the role of Deputy Peterson to protect those in danger, but security video footage shows that Scot did not potentially do all that he could have done as an armed deputy in the school at the time that the mass shooting occurred.
 Israel noted that Peterson did not fire his gun but instead went outside of the school in Florida and remained there for four out of six minutes that Cruz shot and killed people inside.

-Israel said that while the video footage of Scott doing nothing made him “sick” to his stomach, authorities do not plan to release the video footage showing Peterson standing outside of the school anytime soon, if at all.
-Scott has worked since 2009 as a school safety officer, but Peterson was inside the school attending to a different student as Cruz began shooting.
-However, instead of engaging Cruz, Scott took a position outside of the school on the west side and did not go back inside.
+Israel said that while the video footage of Scot doing nothing made him “sick” to his stomach, authorities do not plan to release the video footage showing Peterson standing outside of the school anytime soon, if at all.
+Scot, who had worked since 2009 as a school safety officer, was inside the school attending to a different student as Cruz began shooting.
+However, instead of engaging Cruz, Scot took a position outside of the school on the west side and did not go back inside.

 DERELICTION OF DUTY: Armed deputy resource officer Scott Peterson was forced to resign because he pulled up to Marjory High school, took a position and “NEVER WENT IN”!
 He could have saved lives! pic.twitter.com/Pp5rzFf8A4